 7. Sri Gnana Saraswati Temple: Illuminating Centre

 Honored as a popular Saraswati temple in Hyderabad, Sri Gnana Saraswati Temple is another must visit place in the city.
 This is one of the oldest Saraswati temples in India.
 The temple has Saraswati- goddess of the knowledge as the main deity along with Goddess Kali and Lakshmi.
 Located by the banks of Godavari, this temple is believed to be built by Sage Vyasa and attracts numerous visitors, especially during Vasant Panchami.
 Sri Gnana Saraswati Temple is famous for Akshar abhyasam ritual.
 This is the ritual of the formal introduction of the child into the world of education.
 Akshar abhyasam is performed daily, but people consider Vasant Panchami as an auspicious day to perform this ceremony.

 Opening hours: 4 am to 12 noon and 2 pm to 8:30 pm

 8. Keesaragutta Temple: Tranquil Escape

 Keesaragutta Temple or Ramalingeshwara Swamy Temple is a serene place, ideal for those looking for inner peace and joy.
-As one of the famous and most visited Lord Shiva temples in Hyderabad, this place pulls thousands of devotees every week.
+As one of the famous and most visited Lord Shiva temple in Hyderabad, this place pulls thousands of devotees every week.
 The temple is located on a hilltop and is known for marvelous architecture, murals and paintings.
 Along with the main idol of Lord Shiva, one can also worship Goddess Bhavani and Siva Durga in this temple.
 Shiva Ratri is the main festival here, but Ram Navami, Hanuman Jayanti, Shiva Kalyanam and Ramalingheshwara Brahmotsavam are celebrated here with great pomp and glamour.

 Opening hours: 6 am to 12:45 pm and 3 pm to 7: 30 pm